|

 "No, you can't just keep going

 back and back, thinking that you're going to fix it..."
-She also
+Then she

 the foilage and leave a burning tunnel through the treetops to confirm

-free to accelerate back up into low orbit.
-"What was that arrow
+he cleared the trees, he rose into low orbit.
+"What was that

 that